 There are several new features with the S20 device though, including Single Take that allows you to capture from all cameras at once, as well as 8K video capture capabilities - which the S20+ uses that 64-megapixel sensor for.
 The S10+ meanwhile, also has a number of great features, but only 4K video capture.

 The Samsung Galaxy S20+ started at £100 more than the S10+ when it first arrived as it was only available as a 5G handset in the UK.

 The Samsung Galaxy S10+ started at £899 when it arrived in March 2019.

 Both models should be available cheaper now though given they have been succeeded by the Galaxy S21 series.

 The Samsung Galaxy S20+ not only offers a nicer design than the Galaxy S10+, but it offers numerous improvements, including a larger and faster display, more camera capabilities and better hardware, such as more RAM as standard and a larger battery capacity.

-The Galaxy S10+ is still a great phone however, and it is likely to be found quite a bit cheaper following the availability of the S20+, which might make it a better choice for those on a budget.
-For those wondering whether to upgrade, the S20+ has some great potential, but it's still pretty close in experience to the Galaxy S10+.
-Yes, there are improvements, but you probably don't need to rush out and buy the new phone.
+The Galaxy S10+ is still a great phone however, and is quite a bit cheaper following the availability of the S20+ and S21+, which might make it a better choice for those on a budget.
+For those wondering whether to upgrade, the S20+ has some great potential, but it's still pretty close in experience to the Galaxy S10+ so you might want to consider the S21+ instead.